JustinPrivitera/CPE-471-Computer-Graphics-Final-Project/README.md

 ![Earth](images/earth.png)

 ## Overview
-My goal for this project was to create a somewhat-realistic simulation of our solar system.
+My goal for this project was to create a somewhat-realistic visualization of our solar system.
 The following is a list of implemented features:

 * Sun
 * All 8 Planets